nengo/nengo-fpga/docs/getting-started.rst

 - :std:doc:`Board setup for Terasic DE1-SoC <nengo-de1:getting-started>`
   (Intel Cyclone V)
-- :std:doc:`Board setup for Digilent PYNQ <nengo-pynq:getting-started>`
+- :std:doc:`Board setup for Digilent or TUL PYNQ <nengo-pynq:getting-started>`
   (Xilinx Zynq)

 The full list of hardware that NengoFPGA supports, and the links to their